NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

  - The Observer from `observer-interface.java` has been moved to Common/src/com/tsuro/observer/IObserver.java
  - The Observer from `player-observer.java` has been moved to Common/src/com/tsuro/observer/robserver/PlayerObserver.java
+ - The Player Interface from `player-interface.java` has been moved to Common/src/com/tsuro/player/IPlayer.java
+ - The Strategy from `first-s.java` has been moved to Common/src/com/tsuro/strategy/FirstPlayerStrategy.java
+ - The Player from `player.java` has been moved to Common/src/com/tsuro/player/StrategyPlayer.java
+ - The referee from `referee.java` has been moved to Common/src/com/tsuro/referee/Referee.java

  ### Planning
   - Planning contains all of the documents describing how we